Evidence Management Data Security and Infrastructure Overview – Part 1

 July 21, 2021

 Is your agency’s data at risk?
 In this webinar, we dove into the topic of data security.
 More than ever, the focus on the protection of sensitive and critical data is a result of growing cyber risks and increasingly stringent data security regulations.

-Ben Townsend, the Founder and CEO of Tracker Products, began the conversation by saying, “Today we’re going to talk about data security and infrastructure; the never ending pursuit of perfection.
+Ben Townsend, the Founder and CEO of Tracker Products, began the conversation by saying, “Today we’re going to talk about data security and infrastructure; the never-ending pursuit of perfection.
 This is not meant to be an exhaustive overview of data security.
 I want to give a little bit of information that I think will be good for people to hear.
-It may help you to think about how you handle data on your end, that either puts your organization into a good position or a bad position as it relates to security.
+It may help you to think about how you handle data on your end, which either puts your organization in a good position or a bad position as it relates to security.

 Generally, the single greatest security threat to any organization is you (and me) along with human error and bad practices.
 When you take any one of those components and begin to put it together, you have a foundation for problems.